Cobblestone Medicine and Rehab – Ergonomic and Wellness Services

 • Avert backache and muscular pain.

-Proper ergonomics plays an instrumental role in how effectively you accomplish work and will help prevent suffering from work-related injuries due to strain and overuse.
+Proper ergonomics play an instrumental role in how effectively you accomplish work and will help prevent suffering from work-related injuries due to strain and overuse.
 In the diagram below you will find both sitting and standing workstation recommendations to achieve a proper ergonomic workstation.

 seated ergonomic workstation